 This is the first post in our Instant Pot Pressure Cooker recipe series.
-This countertop appliance is popular among our Whole30 community, and Whole30 compliant Instant Pot recipes are one of our most-requested resources on social media.
-Sarah Steffens, our in-house recipe creative, is sharing her favorite recipes for nourishing, delicious Instant Pot dishes—Whole30 compliant, of course!
+This countertop appliance is popular among our Whole30 community, and Whole30 compatible Instant Pot recipes are one of our most-requested resources on social media.
+Sarah Steffens, our in-house recipe creative, is sharing her favorite recipes for nourishing, delicious Instant Pot dishes—Whole30 compatible, of course!

 The Instant Pot: Your Shortcut to Whole30 Magic

 Like many Whole30 cooking enthusiasts, I learned of the Instant Pot from reading the mouthwatering and stunning recipes from Nom Nom Paleo.
 Prior to watching her use this amazing device, I have never had even the slightest interest in pressure cooking my food.
 Now, cooking Whole30 meals in my Instant Pot is one of my greatest joys.
 How else could you serve decadent and tender meals that taste like they have been slow cooking all day long in an hour or less?!